1999 National League Wild Card tie-breaker game: Aftermath

 New York's win clinched the team's fifth postseason berth in franchise history, their first since losing in the 1988 National League Championship Series.
 The playoff berth made the Mets the second team in MLB history to make the playoffs after being two games back of the leader with three games left to play in the season.
 The Mets defeated the Arizona Diamondbacks in the NLDS, 3 games to 1.
 This win advanced the Mets to the NLCS where they lost to the Atlanta Braves, 4 games to 2.

 The Mets performance in the playoffs drew heavy television viewership, with the decisive game of the NLCS scoring the highest ratings for any League Championship Series broadcast since 1993.
 Overall the NLCS averaged 10.9 million viewers, 18% higher than the NLCS had drawn the year before.
 Variety writer Tom Bierbaum argued this was a good sign for the future of baseball because the Mets and Boston Red Sox had drawn younger viewers during their time in the postseason.
 Bierbaum believed that baseball needed fresh teams, not just the often-successful Yankees and Braves, to draw new audiences and grow viewership.

+At 96–67, the Reds had the best record of any team that failed to make the postseason in the Wild Card Era that began in 1995.

 In baseball statistics tie-breakers counted as regular season games, with all events in them added to regular season statistics.
 For example, Mike Piazza grounded into his 27th double play of the season in the ninth inning, adding to his league-leading total.
 Similarly, Leiter's performance advanced his position on several 1999 statistical leaderboards including shutouts and walks issued.
 Reese, Ventura, and Ordóñez won Rawlings Gold Glove Awards for the season while Piazza and Alfonzo won Silver Sluggers.
 Robin Ventura also finished sixth in the National League's Most Valuable Player voting, with Chipper Jones taking the award.